Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Nonlinear Contributions to the Observed Viscosity

 In a steady state under uniform shear flow, the macroscopic shear stress is given by $\sigma_{xy} = -\langle \Pi_{xy} \rangle$.
 Using the velocity fluctuations, this can be explicitly written as

 Thus, the effective shear viscosity calculated from the observables is given by

 Here, $\eta_0$ is the \textit{bare shear viscosity} appearing in the fluctuating NS equations.
 It cannot be directly detected through bulk fluid measurements because the observation of macroscopic shear stress intrinsically includes the correction from thermal fluctuations~\cite{Nakano2025-tj}.
 In contrast, $\eta_{\rm obs}$ is the experimentally tractable quantity; therefore, we refer to this quantity as the \textit{observed shear viscosity}.
-Furthermore, the difference $\eta_{\rm obs} - \eta_0$ is termed the mode-coupling contribution~\cite{Pomeau1975-ll, Lutsko1985-ib} or the renormalization correction~\cite{Forster1977-lr}.
+Furthermore, the difference $\Delta\eta \equiv \eta_{\rm obs} - \eta_0$ is termed the mode-coupling contribution~\cite{Pomeau1975-ll, Lutsko1985-ib} or the renormalization correction~\cite{Forster1977-lr}.

 A fundamental characteristic of two-dimensional fluids is that the observed viscosity $\eta_{\rm obs}$ diverges with system size due to the infrared (IR) divergence of the mode-coupling contribution.
 This phenomenon, known as low-dimensional anomalous transport, signifies the breakdown of classical macroscopic transport laws.
-FNS formulated the dynamic RG framework that systematically incorporates nonlinear mode-coupling interactions up to the one-loop diagram, thereby capturing the asymptotic scaling of this divergence.
+Dynamic RG captures the asymptotic scale dependence of this divergence through scale-dependent transport coefficients.